ChananelAzenkot/nodeJS-MongoDB-Project/README.md

 - **Morgan**: For logging HTTP requests.
 - **Cors**: For handling Cross-Origin Resource Sharing.
 - **Chalk**: For styling console output.
+- **File Logger**: Create a Node.js Express server with a middleware for logging errors (status code 400 and above) to daily log files in the "logs" folder.

 ## Additional Features and Bonus